 Migration and borders, humanitarianism, securitization, kinship and family, East Africa, the Horn of Africa, North America

 Sophia Balakian is a sociocultural anthropologist.
-Prior to coming to George Mason, Balakian was an Academy Scholar at Harvard’s Academy for International and Area Studies, and taught in the African Studies program at Penn State University.
+In AY 2022-23, she is an Academy Scholar at the Harvard Academy for International & Area Studies.
+Prior to coming to George Mason, she held the same position at Harvard’s Academy for International and Area Studies (2019-20), and taught in the African Studies program at Penn State University.

 Balakian’s new research project investigates the ways in which people originally from east Africa navigate U.S. policies and practices around caregiving, especially childcare.
-How do people re-imagine what constitutes good care in a radically new social and economic environment?
-How do their practices, struggles, and observations invite critical reflection on U.S. capitalism and the disinvestment in infrastructures of childcare?
+How do people re-imagine what constitutes good care in new social and economic environments?
+How do their practices, struggles, and observations invite critical reflection on disinvestment in infrastructures of childcare?

-Balakian has published in the journals Anthropologica and African Studies Review, and in the edited volume, Global Perspectives on the United States.
+Balakian has published in the journals Ethnic and Racial Studies, Anthropologica, and African Studies Review, and in the edited volume, Global Perspectives on the United States.

 2022 "Of Aunts & Mothers: Refugee Resettlement, the Nuclear Family, and Caring for 'Other' Children in Kenya."
 Ethnic & Racial Studies https://doi.org/10.1080/01419870.2022.2063693